digitalyoshixi/zettelkasten/content/Philosophy/Preimplantation Genetic Diagnosis.md

   - PGD
 cssclasses:
 ---
-Testing an embryo before being implanted in a woman.
+A [[Genetic Screening]] for embryo before being implanted in a woman.
 A common step in [[In Virto Fertilization]].
+- May not be completely accurate

 The screening of genetic defects in [[Embryo]] during [[In Virto Fertilization|IVF]].
 Checks for: